girwarkishor/microsite-test-design/markdown/design.md

 The area in orange is called margin.
 It is the space outside a component.
 It could be the space between two components or the space between the browser edge and a component.
 It basically allows developers to push components around.

 Border is the equivalent of what design softwares call stroke.
-The border acts as a stroke around the component and has the abiity to have different colors and thickness.
+The border acts as a stroke around the component and has the abiity to have different colours and thickness.

 The area marked in green is called padding.
 It is the space inside a component.
 It is the space between the content and the component edge.
 It basically gives breathing space to the content.